 After tripping on his own weary feet, Broca found himself laying in the middle of the road.
 Undeterred, he took a moment to regroup then picked himself up and continued on to the finish line.

 Broca’s athletic pursuits have shaped his character and taught him to bring the courage and confidence he feels on the course into his everyday life.
-He has formed life-long friendships with his guides across the country.
+He has formed life-long friendships with his running and triathlon guides across the country.
 Their generosity serves as an important reminder of the kindness and depth of the human spirit.